devendranaga/linux-systems-programming-with-c/fourth_chapter.md

 };
 ```

-The bind call can be as below..
+The code snippet for the bind call can be as below..

 ```c
 int ret;